eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 ## Device Authentication

 By default, all Hono protocol adapters require clients (devices or gateway components) to authenticate during connection establishment.
 This is the preferred way for devices to publish data via protocol adapters.
+The AMQP adapter supports both the [SASL PLAIN](https://tools.ietf.org/html/rfc4616) and [SASL EXTERNAL](https://tools.ietf.org/html/rfc4422) authentication mechanisms.
+The former uses a *username* and *password* to authenticate to the adapter while the latter uses a client certificate.

+In this guide, we will give examples for publishing telemetry and events for *authenticated* (using SASL PLAIN) and *unauthenticated* clients.

-The AMQP adapter can be configured to *disallow* authentication for devices by setting the value of `HONO_AMQP_AUTHENTICATION_REQUIRED` to `false`.
-In this guide, we will give examples for publishing telemetry and events for *authenticated* and *unauthenticated* clients.
+NB: The AMQP adapter can be configured to *disallow* authentication for devices by setting the value of `HONO_AMQP_AUTHENTICATION_REQUIRED` to `false`.

 ### SASL PLAIN Authentication

-The AMQP adapter currently supports authenticating clients using [SASL PLAIN](https://tools.ietf.org/html/rfc4616) (i.e a *username* and *password*).
+The AMQP adapter supports authenticating clients using a *username* and *password*.
 This means that clients need to provide a *username* and a *password* when connecting to the AMQP adapter.
 If the adapter is configured for multi-tenancy (i.e `HONO_AMQP_SINGLE_TENANT` is set to `false`), then the *username* must match the pattern [*auth-id@tenant*], e.g. `sensor1@DEFAULT_TENANT`.
 Otherwise the `DEFAULT_TENANT` is assumed and the tenant-id can be omitted from the username.

 The adapter verifies the credentials provided by the client against the credentials that the [Credentials Service] ({{< relref "#credentials-service-connection-configuration" >}}) has on record for the device.
 If the credentials match, then authentication is successful and the client device can proceed to publish messages to Hono.